unchained-capital/caravan/README.md

 #### Adding CORS Headers

-When asking Caravan to use a private bitcoind node you may run into [CORS issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+When asking Caravan to use a private bitcoind node, you may run into [CORS issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 This is because [bitcoin-core](https://github.com/bitcoin/bitcoin/pull/12040) does not natively support CORS headers.
 Because of how `caravan` is designed,